How to Live Frugally on One Income in 2022

 The good thing is that nowadays there are lots of extra income ideas that you can do from home or online.
 Many online side hustle ideas are flexible and can be done on your own time!

-I wrote a lot of posts about making money from home because it’s what I do and I love being able to make an income without leaving home or when I want to.
+I wrote a lot of posts about making money from home because it’s what I do and I love being able to make an income without leaving home.If you want to use your spare time to make money, check out the following posts:

 - How to Make $100 Per Day Online